 - Cook the roux for about one minute, stirring constantly to cook the flour.

-- Whisk in the milk and half and half and bring to a boil over medium high heat.
+- Whisk in the milk and half and half and bring to a boil over medium-high heat.
 Once the mixture comes to a boil, cook it for one minute until the sauce (béchamel) thickens.

-- Stir in the chopped dried beef.
+- Stir the chopped beef into the cream sauce.